 A) It means that unless adjustments are made to the core method, it is most likely that BBS initiatives will reduce smaller injuries but not serious and fatal ones.
 That is an unacceptable outcome to anyone who is serious about safety.
 You can determine whether or not this is happening in your organization by studying your own data.

 Addressing this issue means thinking differently about how BBS is done, from start to finish.
 How behaviors are identified, how observation and feedback processes are structured, and most importantly, how safety improvement action plans are approached.
 It means re-inventing a better method that incorporates the benefits of BBS and drops the shortcomings.
 It also means rethinking how resources are allocated to BBS efforts, and how new knowledge and technology are integrated.

-B) Most effective BBS initiatives are started with an assessment of the organizations leadership and culture².
-This is important because unless we understand these factors very well we risk allocating the resources for the initiative incorrectly, which results in sub-optimal effects, even failures.
+B) Most effective BBS initiatives begin with an assessment of the organization’s leadership and culture².
+This is important because unless we understand these factors, we risk allocating the resources for the initiative incorrectly, which leads to failure.

 The big issue here is that good assessment tools for leadership and culture are validated against recordable incident rates (some assessment tools are not validated at all, which compromises them almost entirely).
 Now what does that mean to the effectiveness of BBS at reducing SIFs?
 It means that you may well be focusing on the wrong leadership variables and the wrong culture variables.
 This is also a big deal to people who are serious about reducing SIFs.

 The remedy is to study the leadership and culture variables we know are generally associated with safety, but study them against SIF exposure rather than recordable injuries.
 This can be done within a given organization or by a group of organizations.